Baekalfen/ICAP-avscan/README.md

 Introduction
 ------------
 The __Internet Content Adaption Protocol__ is heavily inspired by HTTP but the use differs on some core aspects.
 ICAP is normally implemented as an addition to HTTP, where the HTTP request for a web page can be encapsulated and modified before the user gets the content.
-This way a content filter, like a anti-virus software, can be transparent to the end-user.
+This way, a content filter like a anti-virus software, can be transparent to the end-user.
 In this project, it is just used as a file transfer protocol with a feedback from the server about the file's virus-status.

 Error codes